Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-NOR-Dumping-and-Flashing.md

 To patch your dump for 3.55 run BwE NAND Validator again, but this time hit y to patch for 3.55.
 But hit n for the other stuff.

 To patch your dump for CFW run PS3DumpChecker, check the image again but this time let it patch.
-It should patch it for noFSM 4.81 Ferrox.
+It should patch it for noFSM Ferrox.

 Make sure in your NOR DUMP COPIES folder that you have a dump named something like NOR_patched.bin.

-### Writing Patched Dumps To The NOR
+### Writing Patched Dumps To The NOR With WAY-Launchers

 Now that you have your patched dump we need to write it back to your PS3.
 Hopefully you still have everything connected to your PS3 and it hasn't been disturbed.